-3. Holding the drive by the metal bracket, pull the hard drive toward the inverter and then up to release the hard drive mounting pins from the grommets on the chassis.
+4. Holding the drive by the metal bracket, pull the hard drive toward the inverter and then up to release the hard drive mounting pins from the grommets on the chassis.

-4. Disconnect the hard drive power and data cables from the end of the hard drive.
+5. Disconnect the hard drive power and data cables.

-5. If you are replacing the hard drive, transfer the temperature sensor, mounting pins, and the
+6. If you are replacing the hard drive, remove the temperature sensor, mounting bracket, and mounting pins (circled) before returning the drive to Apple.
+Transfer these parts to the replacement drive.

-A.